alper-dev/aylink.co-bypasser/README.md

-## ⚠️ 27.10.2025
+> [!WARNING]
-This userscript appears to be not working.
+> **27.10.2025:** This userscript appears to be not working on some Firefox based browsers.
 I am currently working on it.

 # 🚀 Aylink Bypasser